About UsThe Evolution of Baltria

 1) Wheel – A nod to the origins of Baltria and the establishment of our forward-thinking business model.

-2) Fox – At attention on the left of the crest, the fox represents Baltria’s St. Charles, IL United States location and is also a nod to “St. Charles, Pride of the Fox”— the motto of the St. Charles community.
+2) Fox – At attention on the left of the crest, the fox is a nod to “St. Charles, Pride of the Fox”— the motto of the St. Charles, IL community which is where Baltria’s US location was established.

-3) Wolf – The great wolf symbol on the right of the crest is symbolic of Baltria’s Lithuania location.
-Legend has it the wolf came to a man’s dream in Lithuania telling him to build the great capitol city of Vilnius.
+3) Wolf – Legend has it the wolf came to a man’s dream in Lithuania telling him to build the great capitol city of Vilnius.
+This city represents the origins of Baltria and is the home of our Lithuanian business.

 4) Horses & Sun – Our “Dvaras” loosely translated as “mansion” in Vilnius, is a 600 year old building with frescoes from the 16th century.
 The horses and sun you see in our shield are depicted on the grates covering the windows.
 The building is on Arkliu Gatve, or “Horses Street” and the fabled imagery is known as “Saule Zirgai”.
 These horses deliver the souls of people to the heavens.
 A touching tribute to our place in history.